35 Sugariest Restaurant Meals on the Planet

 Calling this “dessert for breakfast” wouldn’t even cut it, since an average slice of white cake with chocolate frosting only has 30 grams of sugar.
 Meet the absolute Worst Breakfast in America.

 Denny’s Salted Caramel & Banana Cream Pancake Breakfast

 Here, shortbread pieces are stuffed into buttermilk pancakes and then are topped with not just vanilla cream, but also bananas and warm salted caramel sauce.
 And then more shortbread pieces on top.
 Still not full?
 You can round out the meal with the extra bacon, eggs, and hash browns.

 The chefs at Denny’s must’ve had a field day with this one, as you’re treated to buttermilk pancakes that are “cooked with cinnamon crumb topping and topped with whipped cream and are served with a pitcher of warm cream cheese icing for drizzling.
 A pitcher seems a bit excessive, don’t you think?

 Smoothie King The Hulk Strawberry, 40 Oz

 “Blended to help you get toned, build muscle, last longer or recover faster” is the claim Smoothie King makes for its line of Fitness Blends, of which The Hulk is the beefiest.
 It contains butter pecan ice cream and a proprietary “weight gain blend.”
 We’re pretty sure we know what’s in that: about five days’ worth of sugar.
-(P.S.
-The 32-ounce version still has 190 grams of sugar, and the smallest size of 20 ounces still boasts 127 grams.)
 If you’re looking to bulk up, take a look at these protein powders instead.